microsoft/ccf-app-samples/data-reconciliation-app/docs/demo-guidance.md

 The last part of the demo is running a test suite.
 This is a simple script that runs a series of tests against the REST API.
 The tests are designed to show the various states of the data and the reporting service.

+## Part 9.
+Optional Code Change

+The main part of the demo is complete.
+However, if you would like to see how you could handle a code change with CCF, then youcan also follow this optional [demo](./managed-ccf-demo-guidance.md)